ARMinARM/arminarm/README.md

 ARMinARM software install scripts
 =================================

-The ARMinARM installation scripts assume you're running an up-to-date Raspbian distribution on your Raspberry Pi.
+The ARMinARM installation scripts assume you're running an up-to-date Raspbian Jessie distribution on your Raspberry Pi.
 Other distributions will probably also work, but you may need to install additional software.

     sudo apt-get update
     sudo apt-get upgrade

-You'll want to install the following additional packages on Raspbian 2014-06-20 or newer:
+You'll want to install the following additional packages on Raspbian Jessie 2015-11-21 or newer:

     sudo apt-get install minicom screen autoconf libusb-1.0-0-dev libtool libftdi-dev texinfo